Kong/docs.konghq.com/app/mesh/1.4.x/features/ca-rotation.md

 {% endnavtab %}
 {% endnavtabs %}

-The following steps show how to rotate certificates to a new `provided` backend named `ca-2`.
+Then, follow the steps to rotate certificates to a new `provided` backend named `ca-2`.
-Every step may take from a couple of seconds up to a couple of minutes depending on the number of data plane proxies in the mesh.
-Kong Mesh provides validators so we won't execute the next step too soon.
+Each step can take some time, but {{site.mesh_product_name}} provides validators to prevent you from continuing too soon.

 {% navtabs %}
 {% navtab Kubernetes %}
-1. Define a new backend in the list of backends.
+1. Add a new backend to the list of backends:

     ```yaml
     apiVersion: kuma.io/v1alpha1